Microsoft refreshes Surface Laptop and Surface Pro with updated specs and black variants

 The black option is just that: An option.
 You can still buy the new Surfaces in other colors.

 When the Surface Laptop launched, it arrived in Cobalt Blue, Burgundy, Graphite Gold, and Platinum.
-The Surface Laptop 2 is still available in those, minus Graphite Gold.
+The Surface Laptop 2 is still available in those, minus Graphite Gold and plus Black.

-The Surface Pro 6 is going back to its roots with the black option but it will still be available in silver, or as calls it, Platinum.
+The Surface Pro 6 is going back to its roots with the black option but it will still be available in silver, or as Microsoft calls it, Platinum.